+Over the last few years I have hiked around 8,000 miles including El Camino de Santiago (twice), The Pacific Crest Trail, The Appalachian Trail and several national walking routes in this country.
 What is it about the outdoors?
 There is something about being out there that amazes me.
-We are meant to be out in the wild.
-Human beings have spent the vast proportion of their existence in the wild.
-The vast proportion.
+Human beings have spent the vast proportion of their existence in the wild, the vast proportion.
 Towns and cities are a creation we invented only recently.
 Our bodies are still becoming used to them, we are not actually meant to be there.
 This is why myself, the friends I walk with, run with and most of the people I meet revel in the experience.

 It’s the same for a solitary canoeist paddling around Newfoundland.
 The same for a climber setting foot on top of Everest.
 A person in a hang glider soaring over the Pyrenees experiences this feeling too, as does a sailor rounding Cape Horn.
 Yes, it’s about the adventure, the challenge.
 It is, however, primarily because our bodies realise that that is where we were nurtured, where we spent our infancy, that is where we were raised.